josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 ---

 I concede AI can occasionally be helpful for certain tasks, and I can understand the enthusiasm, as far as that goes.
 I don't use it often, but admittedly some.
-(I do still write every word of every post on my own, though, including this one—hand-typed em dashes and all.)
+(I do still write every word of every post on my own, though, hand-typed em dashes and all.)

 I sometimes find AI helpful for generating reference images to use as starting points for illustrations, and occasionally for ideating, as a "rubber duck" of sorts.
 I also use it once in a while to compensate for my own color vision deficiency.
 But mostly, it helps me with code.